Compactifications of character varieties and skein relations on conformal blocks: Correlation and factorization on conformal blocks

 \section{Correlation and factorization on conformal blocks}

 In this section we review the factorization and correlation constructions on conformal blocks.
-For a more complete account of these constructions, see the book of Ueno, \cite{U}, and the papers of Beauville, \cite{B1} and Looijenga \cite{L}.
+For a more complete account see \cite{TUY}, the book of Ueno, \cite{U}, Chapters 3 and 4, and the papers of Beauville, \cite{B1} Part I, and Looijenga \cite{L} Section 4.